Accessing the castle

 Visitors are able to move freely through the external spaces in the castle, but a limited number of internal spaces will be open to the public.

-- The Unicorn Café has ramped access.
-It will be operating a takeaway service only.
-The toilets here will not be available.
+- The Unicorn Café has ramped access and is level throughout.
+The toilets here will not be available at present.

 - The path around the Queen Anne Garden is level paving.